owntracks/booklet/docs/tech/http.md

 ## HTTP

 An optional HTTP mode is being implemented.
 This mode, which is like Private, uses HTTP POST requests to a configurable HTTP endpoint which can bei either HTTP or HTTPS.
 In this mode:

 * There are no "friends".
 The device can publish only which means you cannot track other people.
 * There is no support for [card](../features/card.md)s.

-For use with the [OwnTracks Recorder](https://github.com/owntracks/recorder) the URL must be specified including parameters for _username_ and _devicename_ (`?u=user&d=device`), alternatively using the `X-Limit-U` and `X-Limit-D` headers.
-The syntax for the URL is
+For use with the [OwnTracks Recorder](https://github.com/owntracks/recorder) the URL you specify must include parameters for _username_ and _devicename_ (`?u=user&d=device`), alternatively using the `X-Limit-U` and `X-Limit-D` headers.

+The syntax for the URL is:

 ```
 http[s]://[user[:password]@]host[:port]/path
 ```

 Authentication to the endpoint is performed with HTTP Basic authentication and, as such, we very strongly recommend the use of TLS (`https://` scheme).
-Authentication uses the username / password combination configured up in the apps' preferences.

 All publishes which are currently done with MQTT will then be POSTed to the endpoint with exactly the same [JSON][json.md] payload formats.